HexiPi/contact-form/README.md

         setFormSubmitResult(FormRes.OK);
     };

-    //Sets the state of the 'formSubmitResult' to the default so that
+    //Sets the state of the "formSubmitResult" to the default so that
     //the form could be displayed again
     const formSubmitResultReset = () => setFormSubmitResult(FormRes.NONE);